 - Have your ducks lined up.
 Unless an offer is for all cash, it must be accompanied by a mortgage pre-approval letter.
 The letter, specific to the house of interest, confirms your application has been completed and fully underwritten, with your new loan approved subject only to a ratified contract and the property’s qualifying as security.
-Not every lender will play this way; you agent can give you a list of some who will.
-Without pre-approval, you can be a diligent researcher. . .but not a serious Buyer
+Not every lender will play this way; your agent can give you a list of some who will.
+Without pre-approval, you can be a diligent researcher... .but not a serious buyer.

 - Take the long view.
 Some properties don’t sell right away, even in a Seller's market, because of issues that turn other Buyers away.
 If you can imagine how things might work for you, even if fixing might take a while, you could land a prize.

 If you’re looking to buy or sell an East Bay home, I can help.
 My local knowledge and market experience are vital in helping you buy or sell an East Bay home.

 If you’re moving to another area, I can refer you to a trustworthy Coldwell Banker agent wherever you want or need to go in the US or the world.
 Coldwell Banker is an international real estate company.

 So call me.
 I’m easy to get a hold of.
 As so many of us do, I carry my office with me wherever I go, so phone or text 510-418-1306 and you’ll probably reach me.
 I’m never too busy to take care of you– or your referrals–and I’ll make sure you’re glad you called.